Allah Rahmatkan Raja Kami: Lyrics

 The current official anthem is a modified version of the original lyrics.

 Pre-2025 lines saw the third line, the original term Kebawah Duli Yang Maha Mulia was revised to Duli Yang Maha Mulia.
 Similarly, at the seventh line, the Ke Bawah Duli Raja Kami was also revised to Duli Tuanku Raja Kami.

-In 2025, to reflect the current title of Al-Sultan Abdullah, the same lines once again revised to Kebawah Duli Paduka Baginda and Duli Baginda Raja Kami.
+In 2025, to reflect the current title of Al-Sultan Abdullah, the same lines once again revised to Duli Paduka Baginda and Duli Baginda Raja Kami.
 The sixth line was also changed from Ya Allah, selamatkanlah to Ya Allah, rahmatkanlah.